sebastian-sz/heapq.mojo/benchmarks/Readme.md

 `python3 heapify.py` or `mojo heapify.mojo`

 # Results
-The mojo implementation tends to be around order of magnitude faster, for Python's equivalent implementation.
+The mojo implementation tends to be around order of magnitude faster, compared to Python's equivalent implementation.

-The benchmark for `heappush` might not be 100% fair, as there isn't a `resize` equivalent in Python for a Python list.
-See the discussion in the results for more info.
+The benchmark for `heappush` might not be 100% fair, as there isn't a `reserve` equivalent for a Python list.
+See my explanation in the results for more info.

-Below I present the detailed results, measured on Ubuntu 22.04 and Mojo 24.3:
+Below, the detailed results, measured on Ubuntu 22.04 and Mojo 24.3:

 ### Heapify